 For French degree programmes, applicants must possess an A-level or equivalent in French.
 Applicants whose first language is not English must obtain a grade B in GCSE English language or equivalent, or will be required to have IELTS 7 (with grade 7 in writing).

-Typical tariff or grades required: 320 UCAS tariff points from 3 A-levels with a B in French.
+Typical grades required: ABB from three A-levels with a B in French.

 Excluded subjects: General Studies and Critical Thinking